marlonajgayle/Net5WebTemplate/README.md

 ASP.NET Core Web API uses HTTPS and relies on certificates for trust, identity and encryption.
 To run Net5WebTemplate application Docker over HTTPS during development do the following:
 1. Generate certificate using 'dotnet dev-certs' (for localhost use Only!).
+Note: Update the docker-compose file with dev-cert password used.

 On Windows using Linux Containers
 ```
 dotnet dev-certs https -ep %USERPROFILE%\.aspnet\https\aspnetapp.pfx  -p your_password